 A special thanks to Dr. Kevin Lewis from Biola University.
 Most of the content in this article was gleaned from his Essential Christian Doctrine classes.

-Brett Kunkle of Stand To Reason also inspired some content here.
+Brett Kunkle of MAVEN (formerly of Stand To Reason) also inspired some content here.

 Click here to listen to a sermon I gave on this topic.